-PT: until 2010, the 'corridor' was accepted for the calculation of own funds in practice and the deduction from own funds was the amount of actuarial deviations exceeding the corridor.
+PT: until 2010, the 'corridor approach' was accepted for the calculation of own funds in practice and the deduction from own funds were the actuarial deviations exceeding the corridor.
 After the revised IAS 19, a positive prudential filter allows the exclusion of accumulated actuarial losses up to a maximum corresponding to the lesser of: (a) accumulated actuarial losses (that were not yet recognised as cost, as if the institution continued to treat gains and losses according to the 'corridor approach' as defined in the previous version of IAS 19); and (b) the amount corresponding to the 'corridor' calculated according to the previous version of IAS 19.
 This prudential filter will be applied until the possible application of the CRR rules with transitional measures.

-SE: if the amount of liabilities for pensions are reported on the balance sheet with an amount of at least that which would have been reported had the institution applied calculation models in accordance with the Safeguarding of Pension Commitments Act and the institution applied the corridor approach, net unrecognised actuarial losses are not deducted from own funds.
+SE: if the liabilities for pensions are reported on the balance sheet of at least that which would have been reported had the institution applied calculation models in accordance with the Safeguarding of Pension Commitments Act and the institution had applied the 'corridor approach', net unrecognised actuarial losses are not deducted from own funds.